 VST ATLAS main competitors are PanSTARRS, DES and DECaLS.
 None of these surveys observe in the u band so ATLAS is unique in this respect.
 None of these surveys have or will have as good seeing as VST ATLAS (Shanks 2015) so ATLAS is also unique in this respect.
 The combination of excellent seeing and UV sensitivity means that ATLAS is ideal for UVX quasar surveys.
-This is particularly the case if the Chilean u extension is included which means, in the combined survey (4x60s in u), we can reach quasars down to a limit of g=22.5 where the sky density is ~130deg.
+This is particularly the case if the Chilean u extension is included which means, in the combined survey (4x60s in u), we can reach quasars down to a limit of g=22.5 where the sky density is \sim 130deg 2 .
 We are therefore currently exploring the possibility of complementing the eROSITA X-ray AGN survey with 4MOST spectroscopic follow-up using ATLAS optical identifications.
-T Shanks is now an eROSITA external collaborator to promote eROSITA-ATLAS collaboration.
-In P100-P103 we applied for DEUCE (PI T Shanks), a further ATLAS u extension as a VST "filler" programme to cover 2800 deg of the DES survey area to support eROSITA AGN follow-up.
+T Shanks has been nominated an eROSITA external collaborator to promote eROSITA-ATLAS collaboration.
+In P100-P105 we applied for DEUCE (PI T Shanks), a further ATLAS u extension as a VST "filler" programme to cover 2800 deg 2 of the DES survey area to support eROSITA AGN follow-up.
+DEUCE now covers \sim 1600deg 2 of the DES area in the u band and is continuing.